6 reasons you need a smart sprinkler

 Which sprinklers do we recommend?

 Part of the reason I'm so enthused about smart sprinklers is that a couple of options stand out as highly competent connected gadgets.
-The second-gen Rachio smart sprinkler is my current favorite at $200 for an eight-zone sprinkler and $250 for 16 zones (that price converts to roughly £150 and AU$250 for the 8-zone version and £190/AU$315 for 16 zones).
+The second-gen Rachio smart sprinkler is my current favorite at $200 for an eight-zone sprinkler and $250 for 16 zones.
 Rachio offers the most scheduling options of the bunch and has an intuitive app that mixes a simple setup with detailed control options if you want them.

 The third-gen Rachio is a great option too if you want to integrate your sprinkler with a flow meter to detect leaks.
 It's only $30 more.
-If you want a great budget option, the Orbit B-hyve is only $100 for six zones and $120 for 12.
-The six-zone controller is £150 on Amazon.co.uk.
-The US price converts to roughly AU$130 and AU$150 for the six- and 12-zone models respectively.
+If you want a great budget option, the Orbit B-Hyve is only $100 for six zones and $120 for 12.
+The six-zone controller is £150 in the UK and AU$320 in Australia.
 Orbit's sprinkler doesn't have quite the flexibility of Rachio, but it's almost as smart for a lot less.

 Either way, make the upgrade and you won't need to curse your stupid sprinklers for running in the rain anymore.